nymtech/nym/documentation/operators/src/nodes/maintenance.md

 #### Set the ulimit on `non-systemd` based distributions

-In case you chose tmux option for mixnode automatization, see your `ulimit` list by running:
+In case you chose tmux option for mix node automatization, see your `ulimit` list by running:

 ```
 ulimit -a